-display all the interatomic distances between two atom selections which are shorter than the sum of van der Waals radii multiplied by the r_clashThreshold parameter.
-The default value is taken from the clashThreshold variable.
-Initially it is set to 0.82 but can be redefined.
+display all the interatomic distances between two atom selections which are shorter than the sum of van der Waals radii multiplied by the $r_vwReductionRatio$ parameter (0.8 by default).
 IMPORTANT: this will work only for the ICM-objects.
-For hydrogen bonded atoms the threshold is additionally multiplied by 0.8.
 Use the show energy "vw" command (and pay attention to the current fixation) to precalculate interaction lists.

-This command may show some irrelevant short contacts. calcEnergyStrain, display gradient, etc. seem to be more informative.
+This command shows many irrelevant short contacts. dsEnergyStrain, display gradient, etc. seem to be more informative.

-See also: GRAPHICS.clashWidth, clashThreshold, show clash, undisplay and atom energy gradient (force) analysis with: show $a{//G}$ or display $a{//G}$.
+See also: show clash, undisplay and atom energy gradient (force) analysis with: show a\//G or display a\//G.

 '''

-read object "crn" show energy "vw" display clash a/11 a/!11 0.75 # distances < (R1+R2)0.75 # this is an alternative method which analyzes the gradient selectMinGrad = 100. # analyzes forces greater than 100 display ribbon grey display Res( a//G ) display gradient a//G color Res( a//G ) ribbon magenta
+read object "crn"

+show energy "vw"

+display clash a/11 a/!11 0.75 # distances < (R1+R2)0.75

+this is an alternative method which analyzes the gradient

+selectMinGrad = 100. # analyzes forces greater than 100

+display ribbon grey

+display Res( a//G )

+display gradient a//G

+color Res( a//G ) ribbon magenta

 '''